ionic-team/capacitor-docs/docs/main/vs-code-ext/plugin-registry.md

 slug: /vscode/plugins
 ---

-Plugins provide a Capacitor with great native features, so finding high quality plugins is an important part of implement features in your app.
+Plugins provide Capacitor with great native features, so finding high quality plugins is an important part of implementing features in your app.

 ## Finding Plugins